FourjsGenero/fgl_apache_poi/README.md

 ### fgl_excel_test

 Create an Excel Document (fgl_excel_test).
-Note the last line has date/time indicating the file has just been created
+Note the last line has date/time indicating the file has just been created.
+Also note the total line is a formula, not a value.

 ![Example Excel](https://user-images.githubusercontent.com/13615993/32205574-dded7afe-be54-11e7-9809-065ecc4f5b35.png)